automationhacks/automationhacks.github.io/_posts/2021-06-23-simple-truths-of-software-testing-and-automation.md

 Sometime back, I started a twitter thread, capturing some musings about Software testing and test automation.

-Most of these were boring, common sense facts about Software testing practices and have been spoken or blogged about heavily.
-For me, It was fun to do a mind dump of these mental models as act of writing stuff done really helps me crystallize ideas
+Most of these were **boring**, **common sense** facts about Software testing practices and have been spoken or blogged about heavily.
+For me, It was fun to do a mind dump of these **mental models** as the act of writing stuff down really helps me crystallize ideas for myself

 Some people liked this thread asked if there was a blog post about this somewhere.
 Sadly there was none at that time.